gcraig/VPNStatus/README.md

 1. Setup the VPN per your company’s procedures.
 Ensure the name of the connection is: <company name> VPN.
 Enter and save the Username and Password.

-2 A. Install Python 2.7
+2. Install Python 2.7
 https://goo.gl/JPV9rc

-2 B. Or Install Python 3.7
+3. Install Python 3.7
 https://bit.ly/2RbMVas

-3.Install (Corresponding) Python for Windows Extensions https://goo.gl/Dto87w
+4. Install (Corresponding) Python for Windows Extensions https://goo.gl/Dto87w

-4. Change VPNStatus.py internally to <company name>.
+5. Change VPNStatus.py internally to <company name>.

-5. Double click “VPNStatus.py” to run.
+6. Double click “VPNStatus.py” to run.

-6. Or create a shortcut, add a registry entry to autorun via pythonw to avoid displaying a console window:
+7. Or create a shortcut, add a registry entry to autorun via pythonw to avoid displaying a console window:
 pythonw VPNStatus.py

 ## Screenshots